Sweep the sheds: Not being too big for the small things

 The All Blacks look after themselves.

-WHEN Arsenal left the away changing room in a terrible mess after their FA Cup fifth round win over Sutton United in February 2017, it might have been easy to dismiss it as a trivial matter.
+WHEN Arsenal left the away changing room in a terrible mess after their FA Cup fifth round win over Sutton United in February 2017, it may have been easy to dismiss it as unimportant.

-But were the half-empty bottles, used tissues and strapping strewn on the floor actually symptomatic of a lack of discipline both on and off the pitch for the Gunners?
+There were half-empty bottles, used tissues and strapping strewn over the floor.
+Was this symptomatic of a deeper problem both on and off the pitch for the Gunners?

-In James Kerr's superb book Legacy, about the lessons of leadership from the New Zealand All Blacks, their former fly-half Andrew Mehrtens talks about the ritual of 'sweeping the sheds' after a game.
+In James Kerr's book Legacy, which explores the lessons of leadership from the New Zealand All Blacks, former fly-half Andrew Mehrtens talks about the ritual of 'sweeping the sheds' after a game.

 "It's an example of personal discipline, it's not expecting somebody else to do your job for you," he says.